McGurranK/DistortionPlugin/README.md

-# AudioVSTs
+# VSTs Plugins in C++

-Simple VST Plugins using Juce
+DSP algorithms and Basic GUI implmentation for Distortion and a ping pong delay.